-The rate of gastroenteritis presentations to sentinel GPs increased in the past week and was above the previous five-year average for presentations at this time of year (Figure 15).
+The rate of gastroenteritis presentations to sentinel GPs decreased in the past week and was well below the previous five-year average for presentations at this time of year (Figure 15).

 Figure 15.
 Number of gastroenteritis presentations per 1000 consultations at sentinel GPs (Australian Sentinel Practices Research Network) in WA by week, 2017 to 2022 YTD